mrocklin/slides/aih.md

 *  Dataframes on a cluster
     *  Demonstrate Pandas at scale
-    *  Responsive user interface
+    *  Observe responsive user interface
 *  Arrays on a laptop
     *  Visualize complex algorithms
-    *  Dive into how dask collections operate
+    *  Learn about dask collections and tasks
 *  Custom code
-    *  How to deal with messy situations
+    *  Deal with messy situations
-    *  Learn a bit about scheduling
+    *  Learn about scheduling

 ### Example 1